dendibakh/perf-book/chapters/1-Introduction/1-1 Why do we need perf analysis.md

 ## Why Do We Still Need Performance Tuning?

 Modern CPUs are getting more and more cores each year.
 As of the end of 2019, you can buy a high-end server processor which will have more than 100 logical cores.
 This is very impressive, but that doesn’t mean we don’t have to care about performance anymore.
 Very often, application performance might not get better with more CPU cores.
-The performance of a typical general-purpose multithread application doesn't always scale linearly with the number of CPU cores we assign to the task.
+The performance of a typical general-purpose multithreaded application doesn't always scale linearly with the number of CPU cores we assign to the task.
 Understanding why that happens and possible ways to fix it is critical for the future growth of a product.
 Not being able to do proper performance analysis and tuning leaves lots of performance and money on the table and can kill the product.

 [TODO]: include discussion on "Clean code, horrible performance"?